 High-impact claims by benefit payment percentage

-High-impact claims are allowed lost-time claims that have been shown to have significant impacts on employees and employers.
-The WSIB is focused on return-to-work and recovery outcomes and supporting employees and employers to reduce the impacts of these claims.
-The WSIB has implemented many initiatives to improve outcomes in these claims, including specialized case management teams, new evidence-based health services, and expedited access to expert medical intervention.
+High-impact claims are allowed lost-time claims that have big impacts on employees and businesses.
+We focus on return-to-work and recovery outcomes and supporting employees and businesses to lower the impacts of these claims.
+We have made changes to our processes to improve outcomes in these claims, including adding specialized case management teams, new evidence-based health services, and quicker access to expert medical treatment.

-We have identified three types of high impact claims - those involving the lower back, shoulder and fractures.
-These claim types continue to represent about 28 per cent of all benefits payments and about 24 per cent of all allowed lost-time claims.
+We have identified three types of high impact claims - low back claims, shoulder and fractures.
+These claims represent about 25 per cent of all benefits paid and about 22 per cent of all allowed lost-time claims.

 High-impact claims average days lost